“The love of learning, the sequestered nooks, And all the sweet serenity of books” ― Henry Wadsworth Longfellow

 The IBPA Monthly Bulletin.

 Edited by John Carruthers, the Bulletin is a “writers digest”, containing the creme de la creme of bridge hands and news around the world.
-You can download a sample copy here (not currently available)
+You must be a member to receive this.

 Barbara Seagram Bridge Newsletter

 Another newsletter published by a seasoned and well-known bridge player, you can check out Barbara Seagram’s bridge newsletter over here.
 Subscribe to newer issues, or read through the archive – which goes back to 2012.

 The official newsletter of the Hong Kong Bridge Association can be found here – again, you can sign up or browse through the archives instead.

 Subscribe here (or view an archive of previous posts) to have the laws of bridge delivered straight to your inbox: This one doesn’t seem to be updated anymore, though it is still useful for anyone who needs to run over the rules.

 No Fear Bridge